If you decide to transport your vehicle, you need to know how to prepare your car for shipping.

 2. Remove personal items

-Remove all personal items from the inside of the vehicle.
+Remove all personal belongings from the vehicle.
 The Department of Transportation forbids auto shippers to transport any “household goods”.
 Many personal items fall into that category.
 As the truck crosses state lines, it is eligible for inspection.
 Removal of personal items from your vehicle is a possibility due to non-compliance.
 The auto company or carrier will not be responsible for them.
+In addition, car shippers insurance does not cover personal items in transported cars.
+Things like an emergency kit, can stay in the vehicle.

 3. Wash the outside of your car

 Wash the outside of your vehicle, whether it’s shipped in an enclosed trailer or open trailer.
-A shiny, bright vehicle is easier to spot any scratches, dents and dings.
-It makes it simpler to document the condition and any noticeable wear.
+It is easier to spot any scratches, existing damage, dents and dings on a shiny and clean car.
+It makes it easier to document the preexisting vehicle’s condition and any noticeable imperfections during inspection.
 A full detail is not necessary.
+When your car arrives dusty we highly recommend washing it and conducting your own inspection as soon as possible.

 4. Clean the interior of your car